signavio/binge/README.md

 It helps you to:
 * achieve a clear separation of concerns through modularization by enabling the quick creation and consumption of local packages,
 * avoid dependency hell by enforcing dependency version consistency across different local packages,
-* overcome the publishing overhead of traditional packages by providing version-less local packages that otherwise behave like standalone npm packages (for example, binge supports custom lifecycle steps like testing, building, linting).
+* overcome the publishing overhead of traditional packages by providing version-less local packages that otherwise behave like standalone npm packages.
+For example, binge supports npm package semantics, which enables custom lifecycle steps like testing, building and linting.

 [//]: # (To learn more about *why exactly* you should consider using binge, read our [announcement blog post]https://tech.signavio.com/2017/package-management-binge.)